MicrosoftDocs/learn/learn-pr/azure-fundamentals/choose-azure-services-sla-lifecycle/includes/3-define-application-sla.md

 ## Business impact

 If the Special Orders application goes down, what would the business impact be?
 In this case, customers can't place new orders through the store and staff can't check the status of existing orders.
-This can make customers unhappy.
-They'll either need to try again later or possibly go to a competitor.
+Customers will either need to try again later or possibly go to a competitor.

 ## Effect on other business operations